sliced-bread/Slicedbread.CompareTo/README.md

 You can also compare collections.

-Collection changes also override the 'ToString()` method, but look like this:
+Collection changes also override the `ToString()` method, but look like this:

 ```
 'RemoveMe' was removed from 'SomeList'